khinydnlin/topic_modelling_ds_subreddit/README.md

 #### Text Preprocessing

+Text Preprocessing

-As for text preprocessing, the urls, line breaks, and digits were removed.
-For sentiment analysis, Vader lexicon-based sentiment analyser was used due to its capability to detect emjois and informal language which is common in social media lanaguage.
-The compound polarity scores obtained from the analysis were then regrouped into three sentiment classes: positive ( > 0.05 ) , negative ( < 0.05 ), and neutral.
+In the text preprocessing stage, URLs, line breaks, and digits were removed.
+For sentiment analysis, we utilized the VADER lexicon-based sentiment analyzer, chosen for its ability to detect emojis and informal language, which are prevalent in social media.
+The compound polarity scores derived from the analysis were categorised into three sentiment classes: positive (>0.05), negative (<0.05), and neutral.

-To prepare for topic modelling, the stopwords list from nltk was updated by adding custom stopwords that are domain-specific and reddit-specific slangs/words.
-For example, words like data science is likely to occur in majority of posts.
-Similarly, words like 'op' (Original poster) is quite common on Reddit.
+To prepare for topic modeling, the stopwords list from NLTK was updated with custom stopwords that are both domain-specific and Reddit-specific.
+For instance, phrases such as 'data science' are likely to appear in a majority of posts.
+Similarly, terms like 'op' (original poster) are frequently used on Reddit.

 **Custom Stopwords Removal**: